liton61/vector-gym-client-side/README.md

 # Vector Gym
 - live link : https://vector-gym.web.app
+- It's a online gym booking web application
+- A user can book for gym using this web application
 - It's a single page application
 - We have used react router
 - We have used firebase for authentication